Viadsss/Projects-site/README.md

 # Projects-site

 https://viadsss.github.io/Projects-site

-A List of my small projects that helped me improve my skills and understand web development more
+A ompilation of the projects I worked on to understand web development, from my 1st year to 3rd year.